smessie/Article-ESWC2024-DFDP/content/architecture.md

 </figcaption>
 </figure>

-A common way how Web applications store their data is by using one single structure.
+A common way how Web applications store their data is by using one single structure <span class="comment" data-author="RT">Could you define more precisely what you mean exactly by this structure?
+I assume you refer to specific schemas, storage location, ...</span>.
 As a result, it is not possible to use the data with another application that uses a different structure.
 This is even the case for many Solid apps that assume the data is stored in a fixed location in the pod and assuming a specific vocabulary is used.
 Therefore, this paper proposes a three-part view on Solid Web forms.
 This shift from a single structure to a three-part view is shown schematically in [](#fig:eaen-currently-to-goal).
-On the left, the current situation with the data stored in a single structure and the application built on top of it.
+On the left, the current situation with the data stored in a single structure and the application built on top of it <span class="comment" data-author="RT">Is it built on top, or is it a hard-coupled part of it?</span>.
-On the right, the goal of this research with the division into three parts: a form (for display), shape (for validation), and footprint (for reasoning) part.
+On the right, we propose a division into three parts: a form (for display), shape (for validation), and footprint (for reasoning) part.
-As considerable research has been conducted on RDF data validation [](cite:cites slabbinck_communitysolidservershape-validator-component_nodate) [](cite:cites zazuko_rdf-validate-shacl_2023) [](cite:cites bergwinkl_shacl-engine_2023), this part is not covered in this paper.
+As considerable research has been conducted on RDF data validation <span class="comment" data-author="RT">Be careful; the citations here refer to implementations, not research papers.
+I recommend citing actual research papers on RDF validation (there are plenty), and then mentioning that there are several implementations of those.</span>[](cite:cites slabbinck_communitysolidservershape-validator-component_nodate) [](cite:cites zazuko_rdf-validate-shacl_2023) [](cite:cites bergwinkl_shacl-engine_2023), this part is not covered in this paper.

 <figure id="fig:renderer-architecture">
 <img src="img/stage-2.svg" alt="[Figure of high level architecture of declarative Solid apps]" />